cjpais/writing/serve/day/apr19_2021/index.md

 So now before we take a break I want to fix the problems with YouTube feeds that I am having.

+Nice the YouTube problems were super easy to fix.
+Just needed a slightly better print statement.
+Looks like I was returning an empty object in certain scenarios.
+An obvious oversight from me.
+However once identified everything worked beautifully.
+So that finishes up all the morning things so time to clean up a bit and have some lunch, woohoo!